twhiston/maxGPT/README.md

 # maxGPT

-bring gpt4 inside max msp to help you write patches.
+bring chat-gpt inside max msp to help you write patches.
 You need a paid OpenAI api account to use this, as it consumes their paid API.
 By default it is using GPT4, but you can switch it to gpt-3.5-turbo, however be aware that this uses a system prompt to try to tighten up the max code it returns and to give it in a format which this code can parse, 3.5 needs you to send this manually as the first message.
+You can use the `push-prompt` message after you switch models to do this.
+You should wait for a response before continuing.
 If you experiment with changing the system prompt it is highly advisable to keep the line about returning code inside markdown code blocks.

 Note also that this is SLOW.
 We can't parse anything until the response is complete